EarthResources/WeatherTracker/README.md

 Once you're done, commit your changes.
 Then navigate to the Actions tab.
 Near the top right, select Enable Workflow.

-Once you're done collecting data, navigate back to the Actions tab, select Run WeatherTracker, and in teh top right next to where it says Filter workflow runs, click the `...` and select Disable Workflow.
+Once you're done collecting data, navigate back to the Actions tab, select Run WeatherTracker, and in the top right next to where it says Filter workflow runs, click the `...` and select Disable Workflow.